 Concepts : Mini-based Towns Minissima

 At the 1973 Earls Court Motor Show, BLMC expected the new Allegro to be the centre of attention on the Austin-Morris stand.
-Instead, it was another car that stole the limelight…
+Instead, it was another car which stole the limelight…

-SHORTLY before the 1973 motor show, BLMC gained permission to add to their stand a curious but radical small car, created by the futurist designer William Towns (pictured above with his creation), and which he had christened “Townscar” (a neat pun on his name).
-At the time, Towns was best known for having designed the Aston Martin DBS, but he would go on to produce models as diverse (and yet clearly synergetic) as the Hustler kit car and the legendary Aston Martin Lagonda saloon.
-(In the late 1970s, he would also be involved in a last-ditch effort by Aston Martin to save the MGB…)
+Shortly before the 1973 Motor Show, BLMC gained permission to add to their stand a curious but radical small car, created by the futurist Designer William Towns (pictured above with his creation), and which he had christened ‘Townscar’ (a neat pun on his name).
+At the time, Towns was best known for having designed the Aston Martin DBS, but he would go on to produce models as diverse (and yet clearly synergetic) as the Hustler kit car and the Aston Martin Lagonda saloon.
+(In the late 1970s, he would also be involved in an effort by Aston Martin to save the MGB…)

-Conceived as a new Mini, the Townscar made good use of its alter ego’s trademark 10″ wheels and 848cc A-series engine with automatic transmission, along with the front and rear subframes, although these were brought as close as possible to each other to shorten the wheelbase.
+Conceived as a new Mini, the Townscar made good use of its alter ego’s trademark 10in wheels and 848cc A-Series engine with automatic transmission, along with the front and rear subframes, although these were brought as close as possible to each other to shorten the wheelbase.
 The typically sharp lines announced that this was Towns’ vision for a futuristic car (at least from a 1973 perspective).

 In some ways the Minissima was similar to the Outspan Orange promotional car of the same period.
 Both cars had very individual styling and shared automatic Minis as their base.
 The Orange also shared the Minissima’s one-box accommodation with the engine to the front and a single access door at the back.
 However, the Orange was bigger and could carry more passengers in the orange haven inside.

-At 230cm and providing four seats, no car since has provided packaging quite as good.
+At 230cm and providing four seats, no car since has provided such good packaging.
 The current zenith of small car design, the MCC Smart, carries only two people in a longer length.
-Admittedly the Smart’s occupants are safer and more comfortable, and you can squeeze in another passenger (illegally) in the cargo area providing you don’t buy too much at the shops!
+Admittedly, the Smart’s occupants are safer and more comfortable, and you can squeeze in another passenger (illegally) in the cargo area providing you don’t buy too much at the shops!